clemsos/duangish.github.io/index.md

 Coworkings, hackerspaces, fablabs, incubators, digital factories, living labs... how to work in the post-industrial city ?

-**The Making of Technology**

-Practical and historical perspective about how technologies unfold from inventors' mind to our shelves

 **Bitcoin and future of micro-payments**

 Bitcoin is controlled by miners in China.
 What does this mean?
 How can you participate in this process?